Fil-good/Fil-good/README.md

 ## Interests

 - 👀 I’m interested in Ruby-on-Rails, JavaScript, Angular, ..
-- 🌱 I’m currently learning JavaScript, Angular
+- 🌱 I’m currently learning React, and after that ..
+Vue / Nuxt ;-) It's never ending!!!!

 ## Next steps - Short Term

-- 💞️ I’m looking to collaborate on software development projects, within JavaScript/Ruby/HTML/CSS/..
 - 📫 How to reach me ... drop me a line on github!